g-fb/mangareader/README.md

 flatpak run com.georgefb.mangareader
 ```

-If you don't like flatpak you can build from source or ask the your distro to provide a package.
+If you don't like flatpak you can build from source or ask your distro to provide a package.

 # Dependencies